hdrhbbu1/www/README.md

 To begin, install all dependencies like usual.
 This project is configured to use Yarn by default.

 Once installation is complete, `yarn start` will launch a development server on [`localhost:8000`](http://localhost:8000).
-Create a new post draft by running `yarn run new-post`.
+Create a new post draft by running `yarn run new`.

 ### Content Layout